alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 ---
 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/Handshake.png)

-The Fleek protocols ranks grow again!
-Make room for **Handshake**, now supported in Fleek.
-You can add custom HNS domains for both IPFS & Internet Computer hosted websites and applications, seamlessly, and as easy as it is to set up DNS or ENS.
+Fleek's protocol ranks grow again!
+Make room for **Handshake**, the peer-to-peer root naming sytem blockchain.
+You can add **custom HNS domains for both IPFS & Internet Computer hosted sites and apps**, seamlessly, and as easy as it is to set up DNS or ENS.

-The peer-to-peer root naming system blockchain has a thriving community, and we're excited to make way for another alternative to centralized DNS that is blockchain-powered and has a focus on making unstoppable and user-owned naming a reality.
+Handshake has a thriving community and we're excited to welcome them into the platform as another blockchain alternative to DNS.
+Together with ENS (Ethereum Name Service), they are forging the road towards making unstoppable and user-owned naming a reality on the Open Web.

-Plus, let's be real.
-We can't wait to see which hilarious custom TLDs you bring to Fleek.
+Plus, let's be honest.
+Owning top level domains is just cool and we can't wait to see what hilarious and weird domain+TLDs combos you bring on to Fleek.

 ## Handshake & Namebase